annakuchina/rpg-game/README.md

 My terminal-based RPG game, created in 2021

-Launch the game through running AnnaKuchinaRPG.py in terminal, or a code-editing app eg. VS Code
+Launch the game through running AnnaKuchinaRPG.py in the terminal, or a code-editing app eg. VS Code